-Swimming hours are open , June 23 to September 3, 10 am - 6 pm daily.
+Swimming hours are open , Last Saturday in June through Labor Day, M-F 10 am - 6 pm Weekends 11-7pm

 Generally, a simple resurfacing or sealing of an EXISTING driveway will not require a permit.
 If any alteration or excavation is planned, then a permit is required.
 Call our office, and we can review your plan and advise whether a permit is the way to go.
 There is no charge for this service.
 New driveway installations always require a permit.

 In most cases, the Town exercises control of its’ right-of-way by measuring from the centerline of pavement 25 feet to the front lot line.
 This applies to most modern roads.
 On some older roads, 25 feet is assumed and can be used as a rule of thumb.
 The best way to determine ROW is to examine your property survey document and utilize the setback information.
 We can help you most times in determining ROW by calling our Office at 361-1106.